EDCD/EDDI/SpeechResponder/Variables.md

       - "Warrant"
     - `bodyname` the name of the current body (if landed or in an srv)
     - `planetradius` the radius of the current body (if landed or in an srv)
-    - `altitude_from_average_radius` whether the altitude is reported relative to the surface directly below the srv or relative to the average radius (which is used at higher altitudes)
+    - `altitude_from_average_radius` true if the altitude is computed relative to the average radius (which is used at higher altitudes) rather than surface directly below the srv

 ---
 ## VoiceDetail